digitallabor-berlin/eudiw-sca/payment.md

-# Payment and Strong-customer-authentication for the eIDAS2 EUDI Wallet
+# Strong-customer-authentication for electronic payments for the eIDAS2 EUDI Wallet

-## Abstract
+## Background
 Strong Customer Authentication (SCA) is a crucial requirement under the Revised Payment Service Directive (PSD2) aimed at enhancing the security of electronic payments.
 To meet SCA standards in open banking, banks must implement multi-factor authentication, typically involving two out of three factors:

 - knowledge (e.g., password or PIN)